manmuqingshan/lwcell/README.md

 # Lightweight Cellular AT parser

-LwCELL is lightweight, platform independent, cellular modem AT commands parser, targeting (as of today) communication with SIMCOM based modules SIM800/SIM900 or SIM70xx.
+LwCELL is a lightweight, platform independent, cellular modem AT commands parser, targeting (as of today) communication with SIMCOM based modules SIM800/SIM900 or SIM70xx.
 The module is written in C11 and is independent of the platform it runs on.
 Its main targets are embedded system devices like ARM Cortex-M, AVR, PIC and others, but can easily work under `Windows`, `Linux` or `MAC` environments.

 [Open documentation](https://docs.majerle.eu/projects/lwcell/)